alan-turing-institute/monitoring-ecosystem-resilience/pyveg/paper/paper.md

 In order to interact with the GEE API, the user must sign up to GEE and obtain an API key.
 Upon running `pyveg` for the first time, the user will be prompted to enter their API key.
-The `run_pyveg_pipeline` command allows the user to initiate a download job, which is configured using a configuration file.
-The command accepts an argument, `--config_file`, which is the filename of the configuration file to use for the download.
+The `run_pyveg_pipeline` command initiates the downloading of time series data at a single coordinate location.
+The job is configured using a configuration file specified by the `--config_file` argument.

 Within the configuration file, the user can specify the following:
 - Coordinates of the location.